dart-lang/web/README.md

 similar Dart SDK libraries.
 It will support access to browser APIs from Dart code compiled to either JavaScript or WebAssembly.

-## Status

-The APIs in this package are still fairly provisional and could change rapidly.
-We'll continue to use [semantic versioning](https://semver.org/) as we evolve the APIs.

 ## Usage

 ```dart